Mach1Studios/m1-sdk/executables/README.md

 You can also find an example custom `.json` file here: [reference/Custom16Channel.json](reference/Custom16Channel.json)

 #### ADM Extractor
-`./m1-transcode fmtconv -in-file /path/to/input-ADM.wav -in-fmt SevenOneFour -out-file /path/to/output.wav -extract-metadata -out-fmt M1Spatial -out-file-chans 0`
+`./m1-transcode -in-file /path/to/input-ADM.wav -in-fmt SevenOneFour -out-file /path/to/output.wav -extract-metadata -out-fmt M1Spatial -out-file-chans 0`

 `-extract-metadata` will dump any found XML ADM metadata in the audio binary as a textfile with the same output name and path.

 #### LFE/SUB Channel Filter

 ##### Example of low pass filtering every channel but the Front-Right of the Mach1 Spatial mix and outputting it to stereo.
-`./m1-transcode fmtconv -in-file /path/to/input-m1spatial.wav -in-fmt M1Spatial -out-file /path/to/output-stereo.wav -lfe-sub 0,2,3,4,6,7 -out-fmt Stereo -out-file-chans 0`
+`./m1-transcode -in-file /path/to/input-m1spatial.wav -in-fmt M1Spatial -out-file /path/to/output-stereo.wav -lfe-sub 0,2,3,4,6,7 -out-fmt Stereo -out-file-chans 0`

 Use -lfe-sub arguement to indicate which input channels you want to apply a Low Pass Filter to, the arguement exapects a list of ints with commas to separate them.

 #### Mach1 Spatial Downmixer
-`./m1-transcode fmtconv -in-file /path/to/input-fiveOne.wav -in-fmt FiveOneFilm_Cinema -spatial-downmixer 0.9 -out-file /path/to/output-m1spatial.wav -out-fmt M1Spatial -out-file-chans 0`
+`./m1-transcode -in-file /path/to/input-fiveOne.wav -in-fmt FiveOneFilm_Cinema -spatial-downmixer 0.9 -out-file /path/to/output-m1spatial.wav -out-fmt M1Spatial -out-file-chans 0`

 `-spatial-downmixer` arguement can be used to set this, the float after this arguement will be used as the threshold.
 If used this will effectively add an additional transoding after anything outputting to Mach1 Spatial to then transcode from Mach1 Spatial to Mach1 Horizon while respecting the content of the soundfield.